daryabratova/Odigo-Layout/README.md

-# Odigo :jp:
+# Odigo Layout :jp:

-**Layout for the website of the company that provides tours to Japan.**
+**The web page of the company that provides tours to Japan.**

 ## Demo

-Online demo is available [here](https://livelife26.github.io/Odigo/).
+Online demo is available [here](https://livelife26.github.io/Odigo-Layout/).

 ## Technologies